NMDL-MSU/Tutorials/Module_4_Sequence_Alignment.md

 We will run the alignment per animal using a master script.
 To ensure the jobs finish in the time allocated we will use eight cores.

+There are several options available for HISAT2, go to the [HISAT2 mannual](https://ccb.jhu.edu/software/hisat2/manual.shtml) to view all available options.

+In this tutorial we are aligning Illimina paired end reads, from fastq files, that have strand specific information.
+The options selected are:

+> `-q` refering to fastq files
+> `--phred33` input qualities are ASCII chars equal to phred33 quality scores (Illumina)
+> `--rna-strandness RF` specifies the strand-specific information as `R` first strand (or reverse complement)
+> and `F` the second strand (or transcript).
+> `--met-stderr` saves the metrics report to the "standard error" output file
+> `-p 8` parallel search threads, in this case 8
+> `-x` basename of the index for the reference genome
+> `-1` mate 1 fastq file
+> `-2` mate 2 fastq file
+> `-U` single mates (unpaired reads) fastq file
+> `-S` name for output sam file

 ```bash
 nano $HOME/RNAseq_Pipeline/hisat2_align_reads.sh
 ```